Will the COVID-19 pandemic help reform West Africa's Koranic schools? | DW | 08.06.2020

 The coronavirus pandemic is therefore particularly dangerous for these young children.
 Poor living conditions increase their chances of infection.
 Many people also believe that they are helping to spread the virus, despite there being no evidence of this whatsoever.

-Nevertheless, some governors in Nigeria have started to send the boys home - often against their will, in the middle of the night and sometimes through the use of violence.
+Nevertheless, some governors in Nigeria have started to send the boys home — often against their will, in the middle of the night and sometimes by violent means.
 The State of Kaduna and its governor, Nasir El-Rufai, have even gone one step further.
 They submitted a law to parliament banning the practice of Almajirai.

 "We want to dismantle the system so that children can remain with their parents," said El-Rufai, "They should receive a modern education in the morning and Koran lessons in the afternoon."